 LSU men's basketball will have a new basketball coach, but it's a familiar name: Will Wade.

 The Tigers have successfully lured their away from N.C.
 State after one season, returning Wade to the program he was unceremoniously fired from in 2022 amid the fallout of recruiting violations.
-The move has not been officially announced by the school, but Wade took to social media to address NC State fans.
+Wade took to social media to address NC State fans, confirming the move that LSU officially announced later in the day.
 Here's what he said:

 "I want to take a moment to sincerely thank North Carolina State University, Athletic Director Boo Corrigan, and the entire administration for the opportunity to be part of something special.